 How strange a day it is.
 How strange many of our days are.
-Today it is Easter, a holiday with little devotional importance to me.
-My twisted view on religion and interpretation of this day is influenced by the numerous of men and women who have died because of their faith.
-Some of them were murdered as they tried to appeal to their human rights.
-Needless to say, whenever someone brings up religion I immediately think of countless deaths that cannot be justified.
+Today is Easter, a holiday with little devotional importance to me.
+My twisted view on religion and interpretation of this day is influenced by the numerous men and women who have died because of their faith.
+Some of them were murdered as they tried to defend their human rights.
+Needless to say, whenever someone brings up religion, I immediately think of countless deaths that cannot be justified.
 That aside, many appear to celebrate this day ardently.
-Seeing that it’s a great deal for legions of religious marionettes out there.
-Hence, I humbly mention this day out of respect for my fellow men and women who, like me, wander aimlessly on this beautiful planet.
-Although I couldn’t give a rat’s ass about what this day truly stands for, I hope they have enjoyed today’s festivities.
+Hence, I humbly mention this day out of respect for my fellow men and women who wander aimlessly on this beautiful planet like me.

 Freedom of religion is a human right.
-For that reason, everyone is free to assume that a nonviolent anarchistic revolutionary, hippie or ‘leather-tramp’ if you may, came back from the dead.
-Undoubtedly one can consider this a remarkable occurrence.
-Especially after being crucified and being laid to rest in a cave.
-I won’t judge anyone.
-Just don’t be startled when you find out that I don’t share your attentiveness.
-I sincerely doubt that there was a cryogenic chamber, or a good surgeon who was up to par with cryotherapy present in that ‘man’ cave.
-This pure bread pacifist died, assuming that he ever existed.
+For that reason, everyone is free to assume that a nonviolent anarchistic revolutionary, hippie, or ‘leather-tramp’ came back from the dead.
+Undoubtedly one can consider this a remarkable occurrence, especially after being crucified and laid to rest in a cave.
+I won’t judge.
+However, don’t be startled when you discover I don’t share your attentiveness.
+I sincerely doubt there was a cryogenic chamber or a good surgeon who was up to par with cryotherapy in that ‘man’ cave.
+No, this pure-bred pacifist died, assuming that he ever existed.
 He didn’t get to roam the earth and fly off to heaven for an audience with the ‘master of puppets.’
 Nor did he have one last earthly sweaty wank.
-He died just like you and I will in a few years from now.
-If, by some miracle, he was able to heal instantaneously, he still had to participate in some form of interstellar travel.
-When that would be the case, I reckon it’s about time to rewrite history entirely.
+He died just like you, and I will die a few years from now.
+If by some miracle, he was able to heal instantaneously, he still had to participate in some form of interstellar travel.
+When that is the case, I reckon it’s about time to rewrite history entirely.

 The history of our existence won’t be altered anytime soon.
-Therefore, I reckon that Easter is the remembrance of the death of the world’s first peaceful revolutionary anarchist.
-The resurrection in itself might be a misinterpretation of the rigor mortis that kicked in after the Messiah passed away.
-Oh boy, do I love using euphemisms.
-Obviously this post-mortem physical condition would throw off any groupie who’s yearning for her idol and who’s not familiar with the occurrence.
+Therefore, I reckon Easter is the remembrance of the death of the world’s first peaceful revolutionary anarchist.
+The resurrection might be a misinterpretation of the rigor mortis that kicked in after the Messiah passed away (oh boy, do I love using euphemisms).
+Obviously, this post-mortem physical condition would throw off any groupie who’s yearning for their idol and is unfamiliar with the occurrence.

-I don’t believe what you stand for greed.
-Even though you are the financial market’s ‘Almighty’ you will never have my support ever again.
-I’d rather put my two cents on that leather-tramp, many seemed so eager to celebrate today instead of you.
-Which is peculiar, since I know you are real, and I have no freaking idea if that hippie ever even existed.
+I don’t believe what you stand for, my dear.
+Even though you are the financial market’s ‘Almighty,’ you will never have my support ever again.
+I’d rather put my two cents on that leather tramp that many seemed eager to celebrate today instead of you.
+This is peculiar since I know you are real, and I have no freaking idea if that hippie ever even existed.
 You are the creator of money.
 You are the bearer of bad news.
 The inventor of poverty, dreaded by many.
 You succeed in manipulating the masses effortlessly.
-As my friends, family and I descend into recession I can’t help but notice how you were the ‘master of puppets’ all along.
+As my friends, family, and I descend into recession, I can’t help but notice how you were the ‘master of puppets’ all along.
 Dealing the cards.
 Appointing those in power, offering them the necessary means to suppress the masses, regardless of their ideology.
-You knew they were addicted to you; they would serve you until the day they’d die.
+You knew they were addicted to you and that they would serve you until the day they died.

-Even now, when history teaches us that all ideologies have failed, you still succeed in having powerful men and women propagate that the world in which they live is the best there is.
-Regardless of its shortcomings they keep broadcasting the same set of ideas.
+Even now, when history teaches us that all ideologies have failed, you succeed in having powerful men and women propagate that the world they live in is the best.
+Regardless of the shortcomings, they keep broadcasting the same set of ideas.
 Thus, creating a map in the heads of many beings and devising a fierce separation among all humans on this planet.
-Many arguments will be launched in order to sell a particular strain of propaganda.
-Hence, many questions will arise.
 Is socialism better than capitalism?
 Is the free market better than the proletarian state?
 Is democracy better than fascism?
 Is communism better than a military dictatorship?
 Is feudal bondage better than slavery?
-Is the city better than the country?
-All the discussion will be equally absurd since all of them tend to justify repression at the altar of a supposed obligatory hierarchy.
+All possible discussions will be equally absurd since all of them justify sacrificing 99% of the world’s population at the altar of an all-powerful elite.

-An inhabitant of a beautiful world full of people, waiting to be offended by something.
+Space Utopian (An inhabitant of a beautiful world full of people waiting to be offended by something.)